Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Introduction

-\paragraph{Imputation is a harder problem than needed.} The imputation approach requires reconstructing the entire $\bV$ vector in the RCT---a potentially high-dimensional regression problem whose difficulty scales with $p_v$ and the complexity of $P(\bV \mid \bZ)$.
-Yet, for the purpose of CATE estimation, all that is needed is a representation that is sufficient for (i)~predicting outcomes and (ii)~estimating discrepancy functions.
+\textbf{Imputation is a harder problem than needed.}\ The imputation approach requires reconstructing the entire $\bV$ vector in the RCT---a potentially high-dimensional regression problem whose difficulty scales with $p_v$ and the complexity of $P(\bV \mid \bZ)$. {For CATE estimation, however, the target is only a representation} that is sufficient for (i)~predicting outcomes and (ii)~estimating discrepancy functions connecting outcome means across the two populations.
 When the outcome-relevant information in $\bV$ lies on a low-dimensional manifold, the imputation approach pays an unnecessarily high price by attempting to recover the full $\bV$ rather than its outcome-relevant projection.

-\paragraph{Our contribution: embedding alignment.} In this paper, we propose \CALM, which replaces imputation with \emph{representation alignment}.
+\textbf{Our contribution: embedding alignment.}\ Our proposed \textbf{C}alibrated \textbf{AL}ignment under covariate \textbf{M}ismatch (\CALM{}) replaces imputation with \emph{representation alignment}.
 Instead of reconstructing missing covariates, we learn embedding functions $\phi^o:\R^{p_o}\to\R^d$ and $\phi^r:\R^{p_r}\to\R^d$ that map the heterogeneous feature spaces into a common $d$-dimensional representation space $\cH$.
-Outcome models are trained in the OS embedding space and then transferred to the RCT embedding space, where they are calibrated and used for CATE estimation following the double-calibration pipeline of \ROSCAR{}.
-Crucially, OS data only inform the pseudo-outcome used to reduce variance of the CATE estimate (see \Cref{fig:calm-pipeline} for an overview); causal identification rests entirely on randomization within the trial and remains intact.
+Outcome models are trained in the OS embedding space and then transferred to the RCT embedding space, where they are calibrated and used for CATE estimation {through} the double-calibration pipeline of \ROSCAR{}.
+OS data only inform the pseudo-outcome used to reduce variance of the CATE estimate (see \Cref{fig:calm-pipeline} for an overview); causal identification rests entirely on randomization within the trial and remains intact.